 Can I save money using my appliances on economy 7 during the night?

 I’m not so convinced about economy 7 being significantly cheaper to use, and if not utilised properly it can even work out more expensive than a normal tariff.
-This is because the electricity is only cheaper during the specified 7 hours through the night, but during the rest of the day and evening it can be almost double normal rates – what’s that all about?
+This is because the electricity is only cheaper during the specified 7 hours through the night, but during the rest of the day and evening it’s often more expensive and I’ve seen cases of it being almost double normal rates.

-I would imagine that for some nocturnal people, or people with relevant storage heaters and low electricity usage during the day and evening it may make sense, but be wary of using the tariff because you assume you will save money without checking that you really will save.
+I would imagine that for some nocturnal people or shift workers, or people with relevant storage heaters and low electricity usage during the day and evening it may make sense, but be wary of using the tariff just because you assume you will save money without checking that you really will save.

 At the time of writing my own washing machine for example uses just over 1KW of electricity for an average wash, which costs about 10 pence.
 Even if the tariff was half the price using economy 7 I would only save 35 pence a week (7 nights washing at 10 pence = 70 pence so half that is 35p).
 Any saving is good, but not if your normal electricity usage during the day and evening costs more and completely wipes out the savings.
 (As electricity prices soar these savings are going to increase, check how much you currently pay for 1 unit of electricity to get a rough idea of context).